- Chart

 Disclaimers:

-This JSON output is generated for informational purposes only and does not constitute financial advice.
-The data provided is based on publicly available information and may not be exhaustive or completely up-to-date.
-Investors should conduct their own due diligence before making any investment decisions.
+This JSON output is for informational purposes only and does not constitute financial advice.
+Data is based on publicly available information and may not be exhaustive or perfectly up-to-date.
+Investment decisions should be made in consultation with a qualified financial advisor.

 AI Summarization is directionally correct and might not be accurate.